-Radiotherapy is an alternative treatment to surgery for lung cancer which is not operable and the aim is to either cure or control the cancer.
-Radiotherapy is also given after surgery if a tumour has not been completely removed.
-This usually means when tumour cells are found close to the edge of the tumour that has been removed.
-Radiotherapy and how it helps treat your cancer Radiotherapy is the treatment of cancer using high energy x-rays (radiation).
+The Clatterbridge Cancer Centre Hotline 0800 169 5555

+If you are unwell during or up to eight weeks following your cancer treatment please call The Clatterbridge Cancer Centre Hotline.

+Your call will be answered by a dedicated nurse advisor.
+This line is available 24 hours a day, seven days a week.

+Radiotherapy and how it helps treat your cancer

+Radiotherapy is the treatment of cancer using high energy x-rays (radiation).
 It is given from outside the body by a machine called a linear accelerator.
 It accurately delivers radiation to the area requiring treatment.
-By giving a patient radiation in small individual doses (fractions), over a number of days and aimed precisely at the tumour, radiotherapy treatment will destroy cancer cells while doing as little harm as possible to normal cells.
 Treatment takes approximately 10 minutes and is completely painless.

-The aim of this treatment is to control the lung cancer and hopefully cure it.
-In some people, the lung cancer stays the same size and becomes dormant and in others it may shrink.
+The aim of palliative radiotherapy is to improve symptoms from lung cancer.
+In most cases it can slow or stop the tumour's growth for a time, in some cases it can shrink the cancer.

 The cancer doctor, usually called a clinical or radiation oncologist, is the person who is responsible for prescribing and supervising your course of treatment.
 The Therapeutic Radiographers are the people who operate the radiotherapy machines and deliver your treatment.

-Radiotherapy is usually given as out-patient treatment through a series of short daily sessions for between four and six weeks Monday to Friday.
-It is generally given in 20 or 30 daily fractions.
+Radiotherapy is usually given as out-patient treatment either in one session (single fraction), two sessions (fractions) or a series of five or 12 daily sessions (fractions); it is usually given on weekdays Monday to Friday and can start on any day of the week.
 Very occasionally, some people may need to stay as in-patients during part of their treatment and this generally only happens if they cannot attend daily or become unwell.

-Radiotherapy and chemotherapy In the treatment of lung cancer, chemotherapy can be used at the same time as radiotherapy.
-If this applies to you, it will be discussed in detail by your cancer doctor.
-Chemotherapy is usually given the same day as radiotherapy, as a 'Day Case' on one of the wards at Clatterbridge Cancer Centre - Liverpool.
-Generally, people do not stay in the hospital overnight.
-The details will be discussed with you.
-The planning stage of your radiotherapy To deliver the radiotherapy treatment accurately to the tumour needs preparation which is described as radiotherapy planning.
+The planning stage of your radiotherapy

+To deliver the radiotherapy treatment accurately to the tumour a preparation period is needed which is described as radiotherapy planning.
 It involves a CT scan, followed by a process called 'computer planning' which is carried out by the planning team at the hospital and does not need your presence.

-Getting to your planning session Before you begin actual radiotherapy treatment, you will be asked to come as an out-patient for a planning session at Clatterbridge Cancer Centre - Wirral or Liverpool.
+Getting to your planning session

+Before you begin actual radiotherapy treatment, you will be asked to come as an out-patient for a planning session at one of the Clatterbridge Cancer Centres (Liverpool or Wirral).
 The planning session will not make you feel tired or unwell, but many people like to come with a family member or friend for support.
-The appointment will last about an hour in total and after the planning session you will be able to return home.
+The planning session will last about an hour in total.
+If you are also to receive your radiotherapy treatment, on the same day, please be prepared that your visit may take 3-5 hours.

 Please refer to the information leaflet 'About The Clatterbridge Cancer Centre' for details of transport arrangements available.

+Radiotherapy planning